-3344 HONORS ENVIRONMENTAL SCIENCE (GR.
+3344 HONORS EARTH AND ENVIRONMENTAL SCIENCE (GR.
 10-12) - (H)

-Environmental Science studies the interrelationships between organisms and their physical surroundings, focusing on the effects mankind has within the worldwide ecosystem and, in particular, the marine ecosystem of Nantucket.
+This course studies the interrelationships between organisms and their physical surroundings.
+It focuses on the effects mankind has on the worldwide ecosystem, while reinforcing major earth system concepts.
 This course will provide students with knowledge to evaluate choices that can reduce the negative impact mankind has made on the environment and optimize worldwide living standards.
 Students will be able to understand, identify and analyze environmental and marine problems, both natural and human made, to evaluate the risks associated with these problems.
 Students will also examine alternate solutions for resolving and/or preventing them.
 There is a strong need for environmental education, and this program promotes awareness and understanding of everyday issues that affect the unique ecosystem of Nantucket.
-This interdisciplinary course will integrate biology, marine science and current world affairs.
-Examples of issues discussed will be preserving biodiversity and nature, effects of human population growth, energy, pollution, sustainability, and current marine/environmental issues.
+This interdisciplinary course will integrate biology, geology, oceanography, meteorology and current world affairs.
+Examples of issues discussed will be preserving biodiversity and nature, effects of human population growth, water and wastewater treatment, energy, pollution, sustainability, and current marine/environmental issues.
+The honors section will cover a greater depth and breadth of topics that are covered in CP and requires greater student effort outside of the classroom.